origoss-labs/charts/charts/corteza/README.md

 ### 2. Deploy the rest of the chart

-After the CRDs and the operator are installed, the rest of the chart's components can be enabled and deployed as necessary.
+After the CRDs and the operator are installed, the database can be enabled and deployed.

 ## Ingress configuration